Hobo/hobo_bootstrap/README.md

 Responsive template
 ===================

-This theme includes the bootstrap responsive CSS, which makes it work nicely wiht mobile phones.
+This theme includes the bootstrap responsive CSS, which makes it work nicely with mobile phones.
 For example:

 [![responsive][5]][5]